 ragg2

-ragg2 stands for radare2 egg, this is the basic block to construct relocatable snippets of code to be used for injection in target processes when doing exploiting.
+, it's the basic tool to compile relocatable snippets of code and modify paddings and inject sequences in order to be used for injection in target processes when doing exploiting.

 ragg2 compiles programs written in a simple high-level language into tiny binaries for x86, x86-64, and ARM.

-By default it will compile it's own ragg2 language, but you can also compile C code using GCC or Clang shellcodes depending on the file extension.
-Lets create C file called a.c:
+language, but you can also compile C code using GCC or Clang shellcodes depending on the file extension.
+Lets create C file called a.c

 int main() {